 Bone Health Research

-Research exploring the bone health of Calgarians is taking place at the Bone Imaging Laboratory at the University of Calgary’s McCaig Institute for Bone and Joint Health.
-One of the key research areas being investigated by the group is osteoporosis and fracture risk.
+Research exploring the bone health of Calgarians is taking place at the Dr. David Hanley Osteoporosis Centre and our affiliated Bone Imaging Laboratory at the University of Calgary’s McCaig Institute for Bone and Joint Health.
 For over a decade researchers from the Bone Imaging Laboratory have examined the bone health and bone quality of individuals with varying levels of bone mineral density and bone strength.
 Participants involved in the various research studies range from healthy strong individuals including national and international athletes, to elderly people with osteoporosis.
-The researchers are currently teamed up with NASA and the Canadian Space Agency investigating the influence of space flight and bone loss in astronauts.

-- Effects of vitamin D supplementation on bone strength.
+- Effects of vitamin D supplementation and other nutritional approaches upon bone strength.

 - Determinants of bone microarchitecture that lead to fracture.

 - Determining the perspectives, preferences and needs of people with osteoporosis